-The Graduate Program at UMBC’s History Department is an exciting opportunity to engage with today’s most pressing historical challenges.
+The Graduate Program at the UMBC Department of History is an exciting opportunity to engage with innovative work in both historical research and public history.
 We offer fully-funded Teaching and Research Assistantships, access to conference and research funding, and an opportunity to work with nationally recognized and award-winning faculty.

 Our Public History track emphasizes community-engaged public history practice and provides meaningful training for work in museums, historic preservation, and digital public history.
 We are located within 40 minutes of Washington, D.C., and our students have held internships at a variety of national, regional, and local historical institutions, including the Smithsonian Institution, National Archives, Maryland Historical Society, Walters Art Museum, Baltimore Heritage, and National Historic sites and battlefields operated by the National Park Service.
 Graduates of our program are now working at a variety of institutions, including the Smithsonian, National Museum of American History, National Archives, Maryland State Archives, National Electronics Museum, and even the W.K.
 Gordon Center for the Industrial History of Texas.